What Is the UN Security Council?

 The United States, China, France, Russia, and the United Kingdom cast vetoes at different rates and for different reasons.
 Russia (formerly the Soviet Union) has cast nearly half of all vetoes in the United Nations’ history.
 Two-thirds of all vetoes occurred during the Cold War, when East-West tensions hamstrung the Security Council.
 France and the United Kingdom, meanwhile, have not cast vetoes since 1989.

 P5 members veto resolutions that they believe threaten their national interests, security, or foreign policy goals.
 The United States, for example, often uses its veto to defend its close partner Israel.
-Meanwhile, Russia has used its veto fourteen times in the past decade to prevent the United Nations from intervening in the Syrian civil war, thus protecting its close ally, the Syrian government.
-Russia’s vetoes come in the aftermath of the Security Council’s 2011 decision to authorize military intervention in Libya, which escalated from a limited mission to protect Libyan citizens into a push to depose the country’s leader.
-Russia, indignant over this turn of events, has pushed for nonintervention in Syria, even vetoing a resolution for an investigation into the use of chemical weapons in the conflict.
+Meanwhile, Russia has used its veto fourteen times in the past decade to prevent the United Nations from intervening in the Syrian civil war.Russia is protecting its close ally, the Syrian government in the wake of UN intervention in Libya.
+In that conflict, a limited mission to protect Libyan citizens escalated into a push to overthrow the country’s leader.
+This intervention left Russia indignant.
+Russia has even vetoed an investigation into the use of chemical weapons in Syria.

 UN Security Council Reform